 But Congress also has political goals that interfere with creating the Goldilocks economy.
 Congressmen disagree with how to create it.
 Tea party Republicans advocate supply-side economics and Reaganomics, while others believe in Keynesian policies.

 As a result, the Fed often compensates when political goals interfere with fiscal policy's ability to create the Goldilocks economy.
 In fact, many analysts now believe it has become sophisticated enough to create a healthy economy no matter what fiscal policy does.
 As a result, they focus completely on the Fed.

 “It’s as though Goldilocks entered the house of the three bears and found the porridge was being heated in a big microwave oven,” said Seth J. Masters, the chief investment officer of Bernstein Global Wealth Management, “Sure, it’s just the right temperature inside but there’s a reason for it.
 It’s hard not to focus on the microwave.”

-Former Federal Reserve Chairman Ben Bernanke’s reassured markets that the U.S. would continue to benefit from another year of its Goldilocks economy in his testimony to the House Budget Committee on February 28, 2007.
-This was to counter a stock market sell-off triggered by former Federal Reserve Chairman Alan Greenspan’s comment that there was a 50 percent chance of a recession later that year.
+Former Federal Reserve Chairman Ben Bernanke reassured markets that the United States would continue to benefit from another year of its Goldilocks economy in his testimony to the House Budget Committee on February 28, 2007.
+This was to counter a stock market sell-off triggered by former Federal Reserve Chairman Alan Greenspan’s comment that there was a 50% chance of a recession later that year.
 He was only one year off.
 Greenspan also mentioned that the U.S. budget deficit was a significant concern.